About

-My work is currently focused on the COVID-19 pandemic, with an eye toward exploring data gaps, holding governments accountable, and exposing the failures of our current public health system.
+My work is currently focused on COVID-19, Long Covid, and the future of public health, with a particular interest in surveillance systems, government accountability, and the people left behind by the so-called “end of the pandemic.”
 I’m also passionate about educating my fellow journalists, building community, and promoting data literacy and accessibility.

 In September 2021, I joined the Documenting COVID-19 project as a senior journalism fellow.
-This project obtains, publishes, and reports on COVID-related public records in collaboration with other news outlets.
-It’s housed at MuckRock and the Brown Institute for Media Innovation.
-My projects there thus far have included Uncounted, an investigation into excess deaths during the pandemic with the USA TODAY network, as well as local stories in Missouri, Utah, Idaho, and New York City.
+This project obtained, published, and reported on COVID-related public records in collaboration with other news outlets; it later transitioned into MuckRock’s accountability-focused editorial team.
+My projects there included Uncounted, an investigation into excess deaths during the pandemic with the USA TODAY network, and an investigation into the NIH’s RECOVER initiative with STAT News, as well as local stories in Missouri, Utah, Idaho, and New York City.

 Prior to freelancing, I worked as a data journalist at Stacker, where I launched and managed the publication’s Science & Health vertical.
 I also served as a volunteer Shift Lead for the COVID Tracking Project at The Atlantic, working on the core Testing & Outcomes dataset and the COVID Racial Data Tracker.
 I graduated from Barnard College in 2019, with a dual degree in English (official concentration in Creative Writing) and Biology (unofficial concentration in Loving Trees).

-Outside of data and writing, most of my neural power is spent overanalyzing movie scores, dreaming of Costco free samples, and wondering when the next G train will arrive.
+Outside of data and writing, much of my energy is spent biking around the city, overanalyzing movie scores, and wondering when the next C train will arrive.

 Work with me